spacedmonkey/simple-google-news-sitemap/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Simple plugin that adds a Google New Sitemap.
+Simple plugin that adds a Google News Sitemap.

 == Description ==

-Simple plugin that adds a Google New Sitemap.
+Simple plugin that adds a Google News Sitemap.
 To use this plugin, simply use install and activate it.
 To view your sitemap, just go /sitemap_news.xml.

 == Installation ==